rczyrnik/tractors/README.md

 print("The guess-the-average-price model has a RMLSE of {:.4}.".format(score_gtap))</code></pre>

 This model earned a RMLSE of 0.3209.
-For comparison, the next lowest score was around .6, nearly twice my result.
+For comparison, the next lowest score from my cohort was around .6, nearly twice my result.
   <em>Hurrah!</em>

+(Side note, I have since replaced the .apply(predict_price) with a .map(avg_price_dictionary), which cut the time for this step down from over a minute to under a second.)

 <br>
 <h2> Step 4: Linear Regression </h2>